-The intonations of rain sounds are mostly gradual and subtle, unlike other sounds (clock alarms, phone ringtones, door knocks, etc.) which pitch quickly and unexpectedly, in most cases forcing your body into a “fight or flight” sympathetic response.
+The intonations of rain sounds are gradual and subtle, unlike other sounds (clock alarms, phone ringtones, door knocks, etc.), which pitch quickly and unexpectedly, in most cases forcing your body into a “fight or flight” sympathetic response.
 All those factors make the sound of rain calming, soothing, and parasympathetic.

 How does the sound of rain affect humans?

-Although people react differently to the sound of rain, a majority of them see it as a sleeping aid.
+Although people react differently to the sound of rain, most see it as a sleeping aid.
 It covers all the annoying noises that keep many awake at night, precipitating a calm, peaceful sleep.
 That is the primary psychological explanation of why people love the sound of rain.

-Water makes babies feel safe while in the womb and that presets the brain to feel some sense of security whenever it hears the sound of water; be it from the rain or a river.
+Water makes babies feel safe while in the womb, and that presets the brain to feel some sense of security whenever it hears the sound of the water, be it from the rain or a river.

 Does the sound of rain affect animals?